vishaltelangre/ff/README.md

     ff [FLAGS] [OPTIONS] <PATTERN> [ROOT_PATH]

 FLAGS:
     -s, --case-sensitive       Search case sensitively.
 By default, files are searched case insensitively.
+    -D, --exclude-dir-paths    Exclude paths from the search result which are directories and not files.
     -h, --help                 Prints help information
     -G, --ignore-gitignore     Ignore searching files and directories specified in .gitignore.
 By default, the files and directories specified in .gitignore are included
                                in the search results.
     -H, --ignore-hidden        Ignore searching hidden files and directories.
-By default, hidden files and directories are included in the search results.
+By default, hidden files and directories are
+                               included in the search results.
     -V, --version              Prints version information

 OPTIONS:
     -x, --exclude <exclude>    Exclude files and directories matching this